-The colors of my olive, plum, & artichoke Thanksgiving tablescape are rich and beautiful and I hope to inspire you!
+The colors of my olive, plum, & artichoke Thanksgiving tablescape are rich and beautiful for a cozy Thanksgiving at home!

 I know it seems like Thanksgiving may be a long ways away, but it’s actually now less than a month out!
 So, today I’ve teamed up with some incredible bloggers (all of which are amazing stylists), hosted by Lory from Designthusiasm.
 We’re sharing our Thanksgiving tablescapes and/or entertaining ideas with you so you have time to prep for your own meal(s) over the next month or so!
 I’ll also be sharing another completely different tablescape in the next week or so to give you even more holiday inspiration!